Terminating a physician-patient relationship is fraught with dangers that can lead to serious legal and financial headaches.

 1. Availability: You’re moving, closing your practice, leaving a specific insurance network, etc.

-If you believe even one of the above reasons could now or in the future apply to your practice, then you and your team should most certainly order this attorney-led online training.
+If you believe even one of the above reasons could now or in the future apply to your practice, then you and your team should most certainly sign up for this attorney-led online training.

 Heidi has 20 years of experience in health care legal and compliance related issues.
 Her experience includes positions at a large hospital corporation, serving as a compliance officer for a sleep lab/DME company and a compliance director, chief privacy officer and interim chief compliance officer at a medical device manufacturer.